laravel/envoyer-docs/src/quick-start.md

 Envoyer provides a lot of flexibility and control over your deployments - you can read more about that in the [hooks](/projects/deployment-hooks.html) section, but for your first deployment, there are only two things to consider:

-1. Which directory on your server(s) should Envoyer deploy your application.
+1. Which directory on your server(s) should Envoyer deploy your application?
 2. Which directory should your application be served from?

 You may configure the deployment directory by opening the "Update server" modal from your project's "Servers" tab.